#DaysofOurLives: Who Comes Back From the Dead To Shoot Brady?

 Well Deimos does make it out alive and he is given a lead about where Nicole can be found.

-Back in Canada, Nicole and Brady enjoy a family day together as reported by Inquisitr.
+Back in Canada, Nicole and Brady enjoy a family day together as reported by the Inquisitr.

 Wyatt (Scott Shilstone) has had someone plying him with information to win the heart of Ciara (Vivian Jovanni).
 However, Wyatt’s secret may be exposed today.
 Hopefully Ciara will be able to see Wyatt for who he is.